InterCity (New Zealand): Newmans Coach Lines

 Newmans Coach Lines began in Nelson in 1879 with brothers Tom and Harry Newman offering a horse-drawn coach service delivering mail around the Nelson region.
 The business grew rapidly and expanded to include passenger services, at first throughout the South Island and later into the North Island.
 In 1911 the first motor vehicle - a four-cylinder Cadillac - was introduced and in 1918 the last horse-drawn carriage was retired from service.

 Newmans remained a family-owned business until 1972 when it merged with Transport (Nelson) Ltd, a trucking and mining company.
 There followed a period of expansion where the Newmans brand encompassed tours, rental cars and campervans and a short-lived airline brand Newmans Air which evolved into Ansett New Zealand.

 In 1988 Corporate Investments Limited took over the business and several routes were withdrawn.
 In 1991 an agreement was reached where competitor Mount Cook Group ceased operating in the North Island and Newmans ceased operating in the South Island.
 This step was not enough and in 1992 TTRB Ltd, a consortium of four coach operators (Tranzit Group, Taranaki Coachlines, Ritchies Transport and Bayline Group), took over Newmans Coach Lines.
 By 1994 two of the consortium members had withdrawn and the remaining two shareholders Tranzit and Ritchies operated it as a separate business until the Auckland power crisis in 1998 when Newmans was integrated into the InterCity Group business.

 From 1995 to 2007 the Newmans brand was used on both sightseeing day tours and passenger route services.
-From 2008 the Newmans brand was withdrawn from sightseeing day tours in favour of GreatSights, but Newmans coach services still run between Christchurch, Queenstown, Wanaka and the West Coast glaciers.
+From 2008 the Newmans brand was withdrawn from sightseeing day tours in favour of GreatSights, but Newmans coach services still run between Christchurch, Queenstown, Wānaka and the West Coast glaciers.

 From 1987 until 1993, operations were operated in the Australian cities of Cairns and Sydney as Newmans Coach Lines.